AdobeDocs/campaign-web.en/help/v8/msg/gs-messages.md

 1. Check results, and click the  **[!UICONTROL Send]** button to start sending messages.
 1. Once messages are sent, browse to the **Reports** section to access key metrics.
 Learn more about delivery reports in [this section](../reporting/delivery-reports.md).

->[!TAB Create a delivery in a campaign workflow]
+>[!TAB Create a delivery in a workflow]

-To create a delivery in a campaign, follow these steps:
+To create a delivery in a workflow, follow these steps:

-1. Create a campaign or open an existing campaign.
-Learn more about [marketing campaigns](../campaigns/gs-campaigns.md).
 1. Create a workflow or open an existing workflow.
 1. Add and configure a **[!UICONTROL Build audience]** activity, and click the `+`button.